bootstrap-vue/bootstrap-vue/src/components/table/README.md

 value for each rendered item row `<tr>` element.

-If you are seeing rendering issue (i.e. tooltips hiding or unexpected subcomponent re-usage when item data changes or data is sorted/filtered/edited), setting the `primary-key` prop (if you have a unique identifier per row) can alleviate these issues.
+If you are seeing rendering issue (i.e. tooltips hiding or unexpected subcomponent re-usage when item data changes or data is sorted/filtered/edited) or table row transitions are not working, setting the `primary-key` prop (if you have a unique identifier per row) can alleviate these issues.

 Specifying the `primary-key` column is handy if you are using 3rd party table transitions or drag and drop plugins, as they rely on having a consistent and unique per row `:key` value.